littleosbook/littleosbook/virtual_memory.md

 _Virtual memory_ is an abstraction of physical memory.
-The purpose of virtual memory is generally to simplify application development and to let processes address more memory than what is actually physically present.
+The purpose of virtual memory is generally to simplify application development and to let processes address more memory than what is actually physically present in the machine.
 We also don't want applications messing with the kernel or other applications' memory due to security.